 Neurath's views on education, as did his scientific epistemology, integrated social, political, scientific and empiricist elements in a mutually reinforcing manner.
 Equally, his synthetic attitude integrated attention to different specific dimensions such as conceptual information, material, linguistic and graphic representation, and cognitive and social attitudes, capacities, values, goals and institutions.
 The most influential example and outcome of his views were the development and application of ISOTYPE method of visual education (See the supplementary document Visual Education.).

 Education involves argument and discussion.
 It is in this sense dialogical.
 The term ‘argument’ was used by Neurath broadly, to include the case or point being made and communicated, both senses of demonstration.
-Neurath wrote that to argue required to distinguish between essentials and incidentals (Neurath 1945/1973, 239).
+Neurath wrote that to argue requires one to distinguish between essentials and incidentals (Neurath 1945/1973, 239).
 So a visual argument is ‘a combination of verbal and visual aids leading to the essentials’ (ibid., 240).

 Under the aegis of the values of neutrality and universality that characterized his economic theory, social views and scientific epistemology, Neurath sought also the universal media of communication of knowledge: visual perception and scientific information.
 Science is ‘the typical species of arguing which human beings of all nations, rich and poor, have in common’ (ibid., 229), allowing for discussions in any civilization, which other disciplines or discourses render local.
 As in the doctrines of the objective (intersubjective), universal, unifying value of observation language, Neurath claimed that simple visual representations were theoretically- and value-neutral, eliminating judgment, at least compared to verbal expressions (and theoretical statements) (ibid., 234).